mlr-org/mlr3torch/README.md

   batch_size     = 16,
   epochs         = 50,
   device         = "cpu",
-  # proportion of data for validation
+  # Proportion of data to use for validation
   validate = 0.3,
   # Defining the optimizer, loss, and callbacks
   optimizer      = t_opt("adam", lr = 0.1),